Ready to try plant-based? Do these 5 things first!

 1. How to view yourself holistically

-Diet dogma centers on the narrow message that eating and health are purely rational practices with black-and-white rules.
+The diet dogma of strict diets centers on the narrow message that eating and health are purely rational practices with black-and-white rules.
 Calories in, calories out.
 Food is fuel.
+Food restrictions.
 These foods are good, and those foods are bad.
 This couldn’t be further from the truth.
 Food is deeply intertwined with our culture, history, memories, emotions, and enjoyment of life in addition to our physical health.
 IE expands food and health to include ALL of you – your mind, body, and spirit.
-You learn how to integrate your instinctual needs (ex: hunger/fullness), your emotional needs (ex: food-related memories and eating enjoyment), and your rational thoughts (ex: desire to support your health with food) so that your whole self is considered when making decisions about food.
+You learn how to integrate your instinctual needs (ex: hunger/fullness), your emotional needs (ex: food-related memories, comfort food, and eating enjoyment), and your rational thoughts (ex: desire to support your health with food) so that your whole self is considered when making decisions about food.

 2. How to strengthen your mind-body connection